tobozo/ESP32-BLECollector/README.md

 - Implement [GATT services](https://www.bluetooth.com/specifications/gatt/services)
 - Use the RTC to add timestamps (and/or) GPS Coords to entries for better pruning [as suggested by /u/playaspect](https://www.reddit.com/r/esp8266/comments/9s594c/esp32blecollector_ble_scanner_data_persistence_on/e8nipr6/?context=3)
-- ~~move the ble-oui query outside the devicecallback (this is causing watchdog messages) and populate between scans~~
-- Reduce the memory problems to avoid restarting the ESP too often (currently restarts when heap is under 100k)
 - Have the data easily exported without removing the sd card (wifi, ble, serial)
 - Auto downloading/refreshing sqlite databases